 3. In the System Linearization dialog under Output Selection, activate Linearize To MatLab File.

-4. In the Result File box, specify the name of the M file to which the matrices are to be written.
-When you select this parameter, enter the complete pathname for the M file.
-The following default specifications are used for the parts of the pathname that you omit:
+4. In the Result File box, specify the complete path to the M file name to which the matrices are to be written.
+The following defaults are used for the parts of the pathname that you omit:

 5. Click OK, or press ENTER.